owncloud/ocis/docs/adr/0003-outsource-user-management.md

 ## Decision Drivers <!-- optional -->

 * OCIS should be a single binary that can run out of the box without external dependencies like an LDAP server.
-* Time: we want to build a release candiddate asap.
+* Time: we want to build a release candidate asap.

 ## Considered Options